kiranma72/abdm-docs/content/1-basics/PHR_architecture_Overview.md

 ABDM uses a federated architecture to help users collect their health records across various healthcare providers, view their records from any PHR application and share their records with any requestor with their consent

-The image below shows the various entities involved in the PHR framework
+The image below shows the various entities/roles involved in the PHR framework

 ![ABDM HIP HIU Architecture](/abdm-docs/img/abdm_hip_hiu_architecture.png)

-## What is an Health Information Provider (HIP)?
+## What is a Health Information Provider (HIP)?
 Any entity that agrees to share digital health records with their users using the ABDM specified methods is called an HIP (Health Information Provider).
 HIPs can be hospitals, labs, health care centers, government health programs, teleconsultation players, clinics or pharmacies - basically any entity which creates medical data pertaining to a patient.

 HIPs are required to maintain a digital copy of both the inpatient and outpatient records for each person in their care.
 In order to become an HIP, health facilities must enrol in the ABDM [health facility registry](https://hfr.abdm.gov.in)

 ## What is a Health Repository Provider (HRP)?
- Health repository providers are software service providers who offer ABDM compliant software and long-term record storage to health facilities like hospitals, diagnostic centers etc. The HRP enables healthcare providers to become HIPs or HIUs and meet their obligations of sharing and securely maintaining health records of patients digitally.
+ Health repository providers are software service providers who offer ABDM compliant software to health facilities like hospitals, diagnostic centers etc. The HRP enables healthcare providers to become HIPs or HIUs and meet their obligations of sharing and securely maintaining health records of patients digitally.
 HRPs offer long term storage of health records on behalf of a HIP.
 For example, a hosted lab information management system provider (LIMS) may update their software to become a ABDM compatible Health Repository Provider.
 Any lab using this hosted LIMS software can rapidly become a HIP by adopting the software.

 The ABDM sandbox hosts a reference HRP -- You can play with it at [https://emrsbx.abdm.gov.in](https://emrsbx.abdm.gov.in)